‘Knives Out’ caps off a year full of genre movies about class struggle

 For Johnson, the murder-mystery genre felt like a good fit for his own take on these issues.
 “I think murder mysteries have always been particularly adept at looking at class divisions in any society,” he says.
 “Usually we see it in the context of Britain, because murder mysteries are often Agatha Christie adaptations.
 But there’s something about the spectrum of suspects who usually run the gamut from the high to the low that’s just really adept at speaking to class, and you saw that with Gosford Park.
 I thought it felt very electric, the notion of using this genre to plug into some very current stuff about America.”

-Knives Out wades into these issues with a diverse group of characters who are all suspects and members of the family.
-As such, the film allows us to view the idea of Marta inheriting the family fortune from several viewpoints.
+Knives Out wades into these waters with a diverse group of characters who are all suspects and members of the family.
+As such, the film allows us to view the idea of Marta inheriting the family fortune from several perspectives.
 This is key to building depth into a class-conscious film.
 In Parasite, we meet the wealthy Park family, who live in a gorgeous house designed by a famous architect, through the eyes of the Kim family, who live in a crowded sub-basement apartment.
-Once the Kims have scammed their way into working for the Park family, we see the Kims both as the Parks think they see them, and occasionally glimpsing who they really are.
+Once the Kims have scammed their way into working for the Park family, we see the Kims both as the Parks think they see them, and occasionally as they reveal their true selves.
 Similarly, a perspective shift near the end of Us calls into question everything we’ve seen until that point.
-In Joker, we finally get to see the cityscape of Gotham from the perspective of one of the denizens it failed, rather than a zillionaire industrialist who smacks around desperate criminals by moonlight.
+In Joker, we finally get to see the cityscape of Gotham as one of the denizens it failed does, rather than a zillionaire industrialist who smacks around desperate criminals by moonlight.
 We don’t have to take his side, but it makes a difference just to see his side.
 Seeing is believing.

 Under the knife